mmints/unity-plug-in-for-loading-user-data-csv/README.md

 This plug-in makes it possible to load the entire pose data, which is available as a CSV, into the Unity Editor.
 This data should then be visualized in the scene as a kind of heat map.

+**To Do's:**
+- [ ] Create a menu point and an Editor Plug-In for the Unity Engine
+- [ ] Load CSV data and store it in an appropriate format for later processing
+- [ ] Visualize Data Points